 How can I torrent without using a VPN?

 We offer a few recommendations if you insist on torrenting without a VPN.
 These options will help you remain anonymous when torrenting.

 Anomos can be best described as a torrent client with end-to-end encryption.
 It uses the BitTorrent peer/tracker idea but adds an extra layer of anonymization using onion routing.
 Simply put, it is an extra layer of encryption on top of the previously existing end-to-end encryption.

 Anomos is open-source, and the client is free to use.
 It’s written in Python, and the interface is simple and easy.
 This may be used with or without a VPN service.

 Anomos only works with the “.atorrent” file format.
 As a result, you must search for .atorrent torrents or convert other torrent formats to .atorrent format.

 Use a seedbox

 The word “Seedbox” is well-known among P2P users.
-It’s essentially a remote server that uses the BitTorrent protocol to download and upload torrents from torrent websites.
+It’s a remote server that uses the BitTorrent protocol to download and upload torrents from torrent websites.
 Seedboxes can be actual servers.
 However, they are mainly VPSs from data centers.

 The server makes you anonymous in two ways: by concealing your IP address and encrypting your data using HTTPS.